enableiot/iotkit-agent/README.md

 # iotkit-agent

-The IoT Kit Agent abstract cloud connectivity complexities.
-It allows developers to focus on application developments and interacting with I/O devices (sensors, actuators and tags).
-The local IoT Kit Agent when sending data to the cloud transparently implements the necessary message formats and transport security as well as device registration.
+The IoT Kit Agent abstracts complexities of Cloud connectivity.
+It allows developers to focus on application development and logic for their devices (sensors, actuators and tags).
+IoT Kit Agent transparently implements the necessary message format and security during both the device registration and data submission.

 ![Agent Topology](../master/images/agent-topo.png?raw=true)

 ## Installation